The bugs in our gut, good and bad, have consciousness. “Good” ones keep us happy and healthy. The “bad” ones mess with us in a multitude of ways.

 So we suffer real physical illness without understanding its etiology.
 For me embracing all aspects of my being has been necessary to heal.
 We are kaleidoscopic beings — endlessly variant.
 Social, political, psychological, ecological, cultural, biological all having impact.
-When we don’t engage our kaleidoscopic reality in a very active way – thinking we understand anything at all is ridiculous.
-Everything Matters — it’s the meme I use as a title for my work because it encapsulates our essence..
+When we don’t engage our kaleidoscopic reality in a very active way – thinking we understand anything at all is ridiculous. – thinking we understand anything at all is ridiculous.
+The mystery that is the universe we live in is beyond that.

 Much of the healing process is simple trial and error…following inner impulses and then paying attention.
 So the only way to learn what we need is to try what we feel drawn to (the body knows a whole lot) and go from there.
 “Follow your bliss.”
 (Expertly guided by the genius of my DNA)